Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Introduction

-This approach utilizes $n$ Bell pairs, $O(|E|) = O(n^2)$ time steps, and requires $2n$ qubits to be stored in the central node.
+This algorithm is also described by Cuquet, Calsamiglia as the \textit{Bipartite A} protocol \cite{cuquet2012growth}; they additionally provide an improved algorithm called \textit{Bipartite B} which uses only $n$ qubits in the central node and fewer gates.
+However, they do not consider noise from local correction unitaries, which differs from our noise model as described in section \ref{sec:noisy}.
+We show improved experimental results for fidelity in comparison to both models.
+These approaches utilize $n$ Bell pairs, $O(|E|) = O(n^2)$ time steps, and require $2n$ or $n$ qubits to be stored in the central node.
 We improve upon each one of these factors as described in the following section.

 Note that the distribution times for some of the above approaches can be improved to $O(n)$ by parallelizing gate operations.
-We also analyze the effect of incorporating parallelization in our approach and show a comparable speedup (within a $O(\log n)$ factor) for distributing all graph states, and an exponential improvement in distribution time, i.e. $O(\log n)$ time steps, for certain relevant classes of graphs.
+We also analyze the effect of incorporating parallelization in our approach and show a comparable speedup for distributing all graph states, and an exponential improvement in distribution time, i.e. $O(\log n)$ time steps, for certain relevant classes of graphs.